Cometgerms/Algorithm_Notes/Platinum/Convenx_Hull/Convex_Hull.md

 In the context of computing the Convex Hull, the cross product helps in identifying the outermost points that form the "hull" of a set of points.
 By iterating over points and using the cross product to check turns at each step, algorithms can effectively "wrap" around the set of points, much like stretching a rubber band around them.
 This simple yet powerful application of the cross product is what makes it indispensable in computational geometry.

+## Determine whether the line segments are turning left or right
+Our next problem that need to be considered is how to determine whether the line segments are turning left or right, which is two continuous line segment $'\overrightarrow{\rm p_1p_2}'$' .
+I would state that this section contains that most essential idea of the Convex Hull problem , since we need to determine whether the line segments are turning left or right in order to determine whether the line segments are convex or not.
+Utilizing cross product can avoid the calculation of the angle between line segments.
+What all we need to do is to determine whether the next line segment locates clockwise or anti-clockwise to the previous line segment.
+We calculate the cross product:
+$$(p_2-p_0) \times (p_1-p_0)$$
+If the result is positive, then the line segments are turning clockwise at $'p_1'$, which is right; otherwise, the line segments are turning left.